-Lash Extensions are an exciting, new product and technique for thicker, longer, yet natural looking eyelashes.
-Eyelashes are made thicker and longer through professional application of individual synthetic eyelash onto your own natural eyelash with a specially formulated bonding agent.
-Lash extensions are not strip lashes or three pronged, cluster lashes.
+Eyelash extensions are an exciting product and technique to achieve the look of thicker, longer, yet natural looking eyelashes.
+This is done by adhering individual, synthetic lash hairs to the clients own individual natural lashes.
+True eyelash extensions are not strip lashes or three pronged, cluster lashes.
 They are individual, synthetic hairs that look just like your own natural lash hairs.
-True eyelash extensions take approximately 2 hours to apply a first time, full set.
+When done safely and properly, a full set of traditional lash extensions takes approximately 2 hours to complete.

 How long will they last?

 They will last up to 4-8 weeks depending on how well you take care of them and also depending on your own lashes natural growth cycle.
 If you are like most of our clients, once you have them applied, you will become addicted and want to wear them all the time!
 In order to keep your lash extensions full and looking great, simple maintenance or "fill" appointments are needed typically every 2-3 weeks.
 They are necessary because, like your fingernails and the hair on your head, your individual eyelashes grow out on a continuous cycle of replenishment.
 As your eyelashes that are at the end of their growth cycle shed, it is necessary to apply some new extensions to maintain the fullness of your set.
 Retouch or "fill" appointments take only 45-60 minutes and cost a $75.
 You can come as often as you like for retouches!

 What are the differences between Traditional Eyelash Extensions and 3D Russian Volume Lashes?